sandman72/Micropython_Demoboard/README.md

 <img width="640px" src="./Hardware/MicroPython_DemoBoard_V1.1_3D.jpg" alt="DemoBoard 3D" />

 ### Documentation:
+I have provided extensive documentation about the build process, how to program with MicroPython and included a lot of examples.
 You can find the documentation in the Docs directory:

 English <a href="./Docs/MicroPython_Demoboard_V1.1_EN.pdf"> MicroPython Demoboard EN Doc (pdf) </a>